Estimated Taxes: Common Questions

 Note: If you are a farmer or a fisherman, replace the 90 percent shown above with 66.67 percent.
 Because many special rules apply to farmers, refer to IRS Publication 225: Farmer's Tax Guide for additional information.

 What if my income has jumped?

 Most people pay just over 100 percent of their prior-year income tax liability, as long as their business income doesn't change dramatically.
-But even if you pay 100 percent (or 110 percent if your income is high enough) of your prior year's income tax, if your business income has increased substantially, you may discover that you still owe more money to the IRS when you prepare your income tax return, even though you are exempt from the estimated tax underpayment penalty.
+But even if you pay 100 percent (or 110 percent if your income is high enough) of your prior year's tax, if your business income has increased substantially, you may discover that you still owe more money to the IRS when you prepare your income tax return, even though you might be exempt from the estimated tax underpayment penalty.

 How should I track what I've paid?

 After you start paying estimated taxes, be sure to keep a separate record of the dates you paid them and how much you sent for each period.
 If you don't keep accurate records, it can take you longer to prepare your income tax return, and you may miss one or more of the payments you made.
-If you pay estimated taxes, be sure to claim credit for them when you file your income tax return.
+If you pay estimated taxes, be sure to claim credit for them when you file your tax return.